 A woman from Yekaterinburg who tried to get back a sold car using the "Dolina scheme" lost her court case.

 Другие Новости Екатеринбурга (ЕКБ166)

+But what about New Year's?
+A cold snap bringing temperatures down to -30°C is once again approaching Sverdlovsk Oblast.
+But what about New Year's?
+A cold snap bringing temperatures down to -30°C is once again approaching Sverdlovsk Oblast.
+The last few days of the outgoing year will be frosty for residents of Sverdlovsk.
+According to the Hydrometeorological Center, a significant cold snap is once again expected in the north of the region.
 Sverdlovsk residents were advised not to go to shopping centers.
 Sverdlovsk residents were advised not to go to shopping centers.
 Public health officials in Sverdlovsk Oblast advised that people should visit shopping centers as rarely as possible.
 This is due to the active spread of influenza and acute respiratory viral infections (ARVI) in the region.
 For obvious reasons, shopping centers become places with the highest concentration of people per square meter.
+A Sverdlovsk resident will be refunded the money he gave to scammers.
+A Sverdlovsk resident will be refunded the money he gave to scammers.
+The Talitsky District Prosecutor’s Office examined a complaint from a resident of the settlement of Troitsky.
+The pensioner reported that he had fallen victim to scammers.
+It emerged that in January 2024 an unknown person, posing as a stock‑market investor, persuaded the man to transfer 340,000 rubles to someone else’s bank account.
 It has been revealed how much it will cost to slide down the tallest slide in Russia, which is located in Yekaterinburg.
 It has been revealed how much it will cost to slide down the tallest slide in Russia, which is located in Yekaterinburg.
 Today, December 28, a new space for active winter entertainment, "RMK.
 Energy.
 Winter," will open in Yekaterinburg's Archangel Michael sports quarter.
-Payments to families in Sverdlovsk Oblast will be increased.
-Payments to families in Sverdlovsk Oblast will be increased.
-From January 1, 2026, the amount of regional maternity capital in Sverdlovsk Oblast for families with a third or subsequent child will be increased to 182,493 rubles.
+Yekaterinburg medical institutions continue to refuse to perform abortions.
+Yekaterinburg medical institutions continue to refuse to perform abortions.
+The private network of medical clinics "Harmony" has decided to stop performing abortions.
+This was announced on the air of the "Fourth Channel" by the director of the medical center, Leonid Khayutin.
 Sverdlovsk police officers rescued a truck driver who was misled by his GPS.
 Sverdlovsk police officers rescued a truck driver who was misled by his GPS.
 In Sverdlovsk Oblast, traffic police officers helped the driver of a heavy truck who got into a difficult situation due to severe frost.
 A report of the incident was received by the duty unit of the Irbit Municipal Department of the Russian Ministry of Internal Affairs: at the 91st kilometre of the Kamyshlov–Irbit–Turinsk–Tavda road a semi-trailer truck had completely blocked the highway.

-The mayor of Yekaterinburg, Orlov, met with the child who appealed to President Vladimir Putin.
-The mayor of Yekaterinburg, Orlov, met with the child who appealed to President Vladimir Putin.
-The head of Yekaterinburg, Alexey Orlov, met with an 11-year-old boy who had contacted the program "Year in Review with Vladimir Putin."
-The boy asked the head of state to make the Pushkin Card, which allows young people to attend cultural events for free, available to children from the age of 11.
-Yekaterinburg medical institutions continue to refuse to perform abortions.
-Yekaterinburg medical institutions continue to refuse to perform abortions.
-The private network of medical clinics "Harmony" has decided to stop performing abortions.
-This was announced on the air of the "Fourth Channel" by the director of the medical center, Leonid Khayutin.
+A woman from Yekaterinburg who tried to get back a sold car using the "Dolina scheme" lost her court case.